-Monthly to 3-monthly.
+Every 1 to 2 months.
 A missed visit for medication suggests poor adherence.
-When medicine is collected, the patient should also be seen by a nurse or counsellor who will assess adherence and ask about side effects.
+When medicine is collected the patient should see a counsellor who will assess adherence and ask about side effects.
+If there are side effects the patient should be seen by a clinician.
 Excellent adherence must be promoted at every visit.
-The antiretroviral treatment register or electronic database must be updated each time medication is provided.
+The ART register or electronic database must be updated each time medication is provided.

 5-12 What blood tests are routinely done during the first year of first-line treatment?

-Creatinine clearance monitoring is done at three, six and twelve months for patients on TDF.
+Creatinine clearance monitoring is done at baseline, 1, 4 and 12 months for patients on TDF.
+Then annually.

-- The 2014 SA HIV Clinicians Society Guidelines recommend that high-risk patients (particularly those with coexistent hypertension or diabetes) should also have creatinine checked at one and two months after starting ART.
+- The 2014 SA HIV Clinicians Society Guidelines recommend that high-risk patients (particularly those with coexistent hypertension or diabetes) should also have creatinine checked at 1 and 2 months after starting ART.

-- A haemoglobin level and differential count should be done at one, two, three and six months for patients taking AZT.
+- A haemoglobin level and differential count should be done at baseline, 1, 2, 3 and 6 months for patients taking AZT.
+Then annually.

-- The liver function is not routinely monitored on treatment but an ALT should be checked at any time if the patient develops a rash or has signs or symptoms of hepatitis.
+- The liver function is not routinely monitored on treatment but an ALT should be checked at any time if the patient develops a rash or has signs or symptoms of hepatitis, especially if on nevirapine.

 5-13 What monitoring for side effects is needed for other antiretroviral drugs?